doxxing AI & Automation

 Doxxing incidents are often sparked by online posts (52%), where doxxers, who are often virtual strangers, seek revenge for petty or philosophical disputes.
 While the personal nature of these attacks may seem intimate, they are more frequently aimed at shining a light on offensive opinions or harming individuals with whom the doxxer disagrees.
 Online gaming conflicts account for another 20% of cases, where heated exchanges can overflow into real-world damage, including “swatting”—more about that later.

-As Mike Tyson once so eloquently said, “everybody has a plan until they get punched in the mouth”—so what can you do today to protect your users?
+As Mike Tyson once so eloquently said, “Everybody has a plan until they get punched in the mouth.”
+So, if you run a platform with user-generated content, what can you do today to protect your users?

 Update your privacy policy